Tomy: After the merger

+Final logo as Tomy, used from 2000 to 2006, currently in use for Tomy International.

-The company decided to use the name "Tomy" in international subsidiaries, and "Takara Tomy" in Japan, because Tomy had built considerable international brand recognition while Takara's products (Microman, Transformers, Battle Beasts, Beyblade, B-Daman etc.) had been sold and branded by other toy companies such as Hasbro.
+The company decided to use the name "Tomy" in international subsidiaries, and "Takara Tomy" in Japan and Asia, because Tomy had built considerable international brand recognition while Takara's products (Microman, Transformers, Battle Beasts, Beyblade, B-Daman etc.) had been sold and branded by other toy companies such as Hasbro.
 Additionally, the financial cost of rebranding was prohibitive.

 In Western media, the Takara Tomy merger was typically characterised as a 'takeover' of Takara by Tomy (likely because several years of losses had put Takara in a financially weakened state at the time of the merger (although Takara did have significantly higher sales than Tomy)).
 However, the companies' management teams had previously discussed merging (including at times when Takara appeared stronger).
 Under Japanese corporate law, the move was a merger of both companies on an equal basis.

 Post-merger media speculation about the control of brands from the Takara Tomy merger arose from the new use of a "TOMY" copyright on all packaging (including former Takara brands shipped by Hasbro) (but this was merely a consequence of the decision to use only the Tomy name in international subsidiaries).
 In Japan, Takara Tomy continues to use both Tomy and Takara as distinct brand names on toy ranges which originated in each separate company, and most new toy ranges or stand-alone products now carry the new Takara Tomy brand.

 Takara purchased a majority stake in Tatsunoko Production in June 2005.
-The studio then became a full subsidiary of Takara Tomy following the March 2006 merger until Nippon Television bought out the majority of Tatsunoko's stake in 2014.
+The studio then became a full subsidiary of Takara Tomy following the March 2006 merger until Nippon Television Holdings bought out the majority of Tatsunoko's stake in 2014.
 Tomy UK was founded in 1982 for the sale and distribution of Tomy products in Europe, and it has successfully brought toys such as Zoids, and games like Pop-up Pirate, to the West.
 Tomy UK's slogan has traditionally been "Trust Tomy".
 In 2006, Tomy UK launched a website on which consumers can buy online from Tomy's catalogue.
 In early 2011, Takara-Tomy acquired RC2 Corporation and the RC2 sub-brand Learning Curve, which included The First Years, Lamaze, and Compass.